 - E-mail correspondence:

-Personal data are processed to pursue the Controller’s legitimate interests (Art.
+Personal data are processed to pursue the Controller’s / Co-Controller’s legitimate interests (Art.
 6.1.f of the GDPR).
-Personal data are provided on a voluntary basis, but the provision thereof is necessary to receive a reply from the Controller.
-In such a case, personal data are processed due to the Controller’s legitimate interests.
-The Controller’s legitimate interests consist in communicating with an individual who requests of the Controller to provide an answer.The correspondence may be conducted for many reasons which are hard to categorize.
+Personal data are provided on a voluntary basis, but the provision thereof is necessary to receive a reply from the Controller / Co-Controller.
+In such a case, personal data are processed due to the Controller’s / Co-Controller’s legitimate interests.
+The Controller’s / Co-Controller’s legitimate interests consist in communicating with an individual who requests of the Controller / Co-Controller to provide an answer.The correspondence may be conducted for many reasons which are hard to categorize.
 The messages may be sent as a result of organizing various events, existing or possible contracts, technical advice, financial settlements, etc.

 - Recruitment process and future recruitment processes:

-Personal data are processed in order to comply with the Controller’s legal obligations resulting in particular from Art.
-22 of the Labour Code (Art.
-6.1.c of the GDPR), and to take up activities, at the Candidate’s request, prior to the conclusion of an agreement and to perform an agreement (Art.
-6.1.b of the GDPR).
-In the case of other recruitment data and for the purpose of future recruitment processes – also on the basis of consent of a data subject (Art.
-6.1.a of the GDPR).
-The provision of personal data is a statutory requirement and is necessary for an agreement to be concluded; if they are not provided, it shall be impossible to conclude an agreement.
-In the case of other recruitment data and for the purpose of future recruitment processes the consent may be withdrawn at any time – without affecting the lawfulness of processing prior to the withdrawal.
+Personal data are processed for the purpose of fulfilling the Controller’s / Co-Controller’s legal obligations arising in particular from Art.
+22 of the Polish Labour Code (Art.
+6.1.c GDPR), as well as for the purpose of taking pre-contractual action at the Candidate’s request and for the performance of the contract (Art.
+6.1.b GDPR).
+In the case of other recruitment data, the calculation of additional remuneration related to the employment referral and for the purposes of future recruitment processes – also on the basis of the data subject’s consent (Art.
+6.1.a GDPR).
+The provision of personal data is a statutory requirement and is necessary for the conclusion of a contract; if it is not provided, the conclusion of a contract will not be possible.
+For other recruitment data and for future recruitment processes, consent can be withdrawn at any time – without affecting the lawfulness of the processing before withdrawal.

 - Newsletter distribution:

 Personal data are processed on the basis of consent of a data subject (Art.
-6.1.a of the GDPR), and in the case of direct marketing – also to pursue the Controller’s legitimate interests (Art.
+6.1.a of the GDPR), and in the case of direct marketing – also to pursue the Controller’s / Co-Controller’s legitimate interests (Art.
 6.1.f of the GDPR).
-The Controller sends out a newsletter to the Users who have provided their e-mail address for this purpose.
+The Controller / Co-Controller ends out a newsletter to the Users who have provided their e-mail address for this purpose.
 Personal data are provided on a voluntary basis.
 The User may withdraw their consent at any time – without affecting the lawfulness of processing prior to the withdrawal.
-In case of sending the Controller’s commercial information, a legal basis for processing, including profiling, involves the Controller’s legitimate interest.
-The Controller’s legitimate interest consists in carrying out direct marketing activities;
+In case of sending the Controller’s / Co-Controller’s commercial information, a legal basis for processing, including profiling, involves the Controller’s /Co-Controller’s legitimate interest.
+The Controller’s / Co-Controller’s legitimate interest consists in carrying out direct marketing activities;